 Back into Bondage

-By the late 1870’s the North’s experiment with Reconstruction in the South had largely ended and southern whites had begun to reassert their authority over blacks.
-White Supremacist movements like the Klu Klux Klan grew rapidly in membership and black aspirations were cruelly put down.
+By the late 1870’s the North’s experiment with Reconstruction in the South had largely ended and southern whites had begun to reassert their authority over their former chattel.
+White Supremacist movements like the Klu Klux Klan grew rapidly in membership, and black aspirations were cruelly put down.
 New systems designed to exploit blacks for their free labor emerged, some differing from slavery in name only.
-One such was the convict-leasing system.
+One such was convict-leasing.

-Prisoners were leased out to private businesses, farms and mines, where they were forced to work as a way of paying for their crimes.
+Prisoners were leased out to private businesses, farms and mines, where they were forced to work to pay for their crimes.
 They were kept in chains and whipped into submission.
 Not incidentally, they made their masters highly profitable.